lukeemhigh/kitty-sessionx/README.md

 - **Tab Management:**
   - **Switch Tabs:** Quickly focus on a tab by selecting its title.
   - **Launch New Tabs:** Open new tabs in a specified directory.
+    If the query matches a tab name, you'll switch to that tab.
     When a non-matching query is provided, `zoxide` is automatically called to find a matching directory for launching a new session, else a new session will be launched in your `${HOME}`
+    If `${EDITOR}` variable is set, new tabs launched from projects/config "mode" will automatically launch your editor
   - **Rename Tabs:** Easily update the title of active tabs.
   - **Close Tabs:** Remove tabs with a simple key binding.
 - **Preview Support:**